Eisbaeeer/ioBroker.vr200/README.md

 ![Logo](admin/VR200.png)
 # ioBroker.vr200
 This is a full fork of botvac adapter.
-Only difference is to use the corrosponding node-kobold module.
+Only difference is to use the corrosponding node-kobold module from nicoh88.
-Im not the Author of the adapter.
-The full respect is giving to Pmant.
+Im not the author of the adapter.
+I only changed some things to get the VR200 running as adapter.
+The full respect is giving to Pmant and nicoh88.

 ## Installation
 - Install the adapter